-Keywords: light source, player move, dark tile, tile fade, illuminated cell, animation, illumination, scene, time, lower, operation.
+Keywords: light source, player move, dark tile, tile fade, animation, cell, illumination, scene, time, lower, bit, pass.
 Powered by TextRank.

 I've recently picked up where I had left off on my roguelike game.
 After going over the codebase from 2 years ago I decided to give it an overhaul by changing the graphics system from a tile based approach to a scene graph.
 There are many other changes and one of the changes I want to write about today is the lighting system changes.